 \section{Abstract}

 We study the kernel of the "compact motivization" functor $M_{k,\lam}^c:\shlamc(k)\to \dmlamc(k)$ (i.e., we try to describe those compact objects of the $\lam$-linear version of $SH(k)$ whose associated motives vanish; here $\z\subset \lam \subset \q$).
-We also investigate the question when the $m$-homotopy connectivity of $M^c_{k,\lam}(E)$ ensures the $m$-homotopy connectivity of $E$ itself (with respect to the homotopy $t$-structure $\tshlam$ for $\shlam(k)$).
+We also investigate the question when the $0$-homotopy connectivity of $M^c_{k,\lam}(E)$ ensures the $0$-homotopy connectivity of $E$ itself (with respect to the homotopy $t$-structure $\tshlam$ for $\shlam(k)$).
 We prove that the kernel of $\mklamc$ vanishes and the corresponding "homotopy connectivity detection" statement is also valid if and only if $k$ is a non-orderable field; this is an easy consequence of similar results of T. Bachmann (who considered the case where the cohomological $2$-dimension of $k$ is finite).
-We also sketch a deduction of these statements from the "slice-convergence" results of M. Levine.
 Moreover, for an arbitrary $k$ the kernel in question does not contain any $2$-torsion (and the author also suspects that all its elements are odd torsion unless $\frac{1}{2}\in \lam$).
-Furthermore, if the exponential characteristic of $k$ is inverted in $\lam$ then this kernel consists exactly of "infinitely effective" (in the sense of Voevodsky's slice filtration) objects of $\shlamc(k)$.
+Furthermore, if the exponential characteristic of $k$ is invertible in $\lam$ then this kernel consists exactly of "infinitely effective" (in the sense of Voevodsky's slice filtration) objects of $\shlamc(k)$.

-The author believes that the results of this paper will become a useful tool for the study of motivic spectra.
-In particular, they enable us (following another idea of Bachmann) to carry over his results on the tensor invertibility of certain motives of affine quadrics to the corresponding motivic spectra whenever $k$ is non-orderable.
+The results and methods of this paper may be useful for the study of motivic spectra.
+In particular, they (combined with other ideas of Bachmann) imply the tensor invertibility of motivic spectra of affine quadrics over non-orderable fields.
 We also generalize a theorem of A. Asok.